isc-projects/kea/doc/sphinx/arm/install.rst

-If required, run ``ldconfig`` as root with ``/usr/local/lib`` (or with prefix/lib if configured with --prefix) in ``/etc/ld.so.conf`` (or the relevant linker cache configuration file for your OS):
+If required, run ``ldconfig`` as root with ``/usr/local/lib`` (or with prefix/lib if configured with --prefix) in ``/etc/ld.so.conf`` (or the relevant linker cache configuration file for the OS):

 .. code-block:: console